 Mesher Orders defer the sale of the family home until a specific time.
 This might be the youngest child’s 18th birthday, or some other trigger event.
 After this, the property must be sold and the proceeds split as per the agreement if a buy-out is not possible.
 There will be no need to return to Court for an Order for sale as it will already be written in.

 These Orders are necessary where you have a Financial Order but your ex fails to comply with the terms.
 Usually costs can be claimed under these types of Orders due to the fact that you have been forced to attend Court by your ex’s conduct.

 Variation of a Maintenance Order

-Non-Molestation Orders are used when there is domestic abuse or a threat of it.
+A Non Molestation Order are used when there is domestic violence or a threat of it.
 They are not just limited to divorce situations and can be used against family members or co-habitees/unmarried couples.
 They prevent a person from using or threatening violence or verbal abuse towards you and your child, and from pestering, harassing and intimidating you.

-Occupation Orders are also used to exclude someone from your property when there is domestic abuse or a threat of it.
+An Occupation Order is also used to exclude someone from your property when there is domestic violence or a threat of it.
 Again, they are not just limited to divorcing couples and can be used against co-habitees/unmarried couples if they have a financial interest in the property.
 These Orders outline who can and cannot live or “occupy” your family home.

 Setting aside a Court Order

 Although rare, there are times when an original Court Order is ‘set aside’, meaning it is cancelled.
 Normally this happens if: